ReFormationPro/Gstreamer-H264-Encryption/README.md

 ## TODO
 - Replace the static IV property with a callback that returns a unique IV for each initialization of the AES context.
+    - Implemented IV signal and seed, need to remove previous IV code.
 - Decryptor does not use IV, remove it from its properties.
+- Refactor file names and clean the project structure
+- Add CMake for ease

 ## Issues
 - As stated in the TODO list, same IV is used for all frames and each NAL units.
 This is not cryptographically secure.